shakeel-faiz/FF/11Nov-24/N04-fs-dn-7per.md

 The **".fs" file extension** is associated with **Visual F#**, programming language developed by Microsoft as part of .NET framework.
 F# is functional-first programming language that is part of Microsoft .NET ecosystem, and it is designed to be used for variety of application types, including web, desktop and cloud applications.

-Visual F# Source Files (with ".fs" extension) contain source code written in F# programming language.
+Visual F# Source Files (with ".fs" extension) contain source code written in **F# programming language**.
 These files can include functions, modules, types and other F# language constructs.
 Visual Studio is common development environment for F# programming, providing tools for editing, compiling and debugging F# code.

 Programmers use ".fs" files to write F# code and these files are then compiled into executable files or libraries, typically with ".dll" extension.
 The F# language is known for its concise syntax, immutability by default and strong support for functional programming concepts.